A history of helping hardworking people learn more

 What is different about Penn Foster?

 By 2006, ICS transitioned from correspondence to online education and changed its name to Penn Foster.
 Enrolling over 13 million students since we opened our doors, we are proven, respected, and offer accredited degree, diploma, and certificate programs.
 At Penn Foster, you’ll benefit from our expert faculty members, who are highly knowledgeable on the latest trends, opportunities, and challenges in their respective fields.
 Our dynamic Community of faculty, advisors, and fellow students are here and ready to support your learning goals.
-Join the Penn Foster movement and start building a better future today.
+Join the Penn Foster movement and start building toward a better future today.

 Is Penn Foster affordable?

 Yes.
-Customized monthly payment plans with 0% interest will ensure that you start your new career with nothing holding you back.
+Customized monthly payment plans with 0% interest will help you get an education at a price you can afford.